How to Clean Your Curtains at Home | Rug Doctor

 How to Wash Lined Curtains

-Lined curtains often have a polyester lining, or a blend of cotton and polyester lining, that is sewn to the back of the curtain.
-Different fabrics mean you must accommodate for the most delicate fabric.
+Lined curtains often have a polyester lining or a blend of cotton and polyester lining sewn to the back of the curtain.
+When washing a curtain made of different fabrics, accommodate for the most delicate fabric.

 To Prepare

-Soak in cold water for 10-15 minutes prior to washing, and then give the curtains a gentle swish around for 30 – 60 seconds to loosen dirt from curtains making the washing process more efficient.
-Drain water and then begin the washing process.
+Soak in cold water for 10-15 minutes before cleaning your curtains, and then gently swish for 30-60 seconds to loosen any dirt.
+Drain the water and then begin the washing process.

 To Wash